 When is the most expensive time to visit Singapore?

-Unsurprisingly, the most expensive time to visit Singapore, from November to January, coincides with the city-state’s high season, its most popular events and the Northern Hemisphere winter.
-It is at this time of year that visitors flock from abroad to enjoy celebrations such as Chinese (Lunar) New Year, and both flights and hotels are at their most expensive.
+People from colder countries flock to Singapore at this time to escape the cold, visit family in Singapore, and stopover in Singapore to visit other countries in the region.
+It is at this time of year that visitors flock from abroad to enjoy celebrations such as Chinese (Lunar) New Year, so both flights and hotels are at their most expensive.

 What is there to do in Singapore?

 Gaining popularity from the 1970s onwards, Orchard Road now boasts big-name retailers from across the globe, including Alexander McQueen, Chanel, Givenchy and Gucci.
 Perfect for a spot of retail therapy, you’re sure to find so much to see and do throughout the city’s shopping districts, regardless of your budget.

-Gardens by the Bay
+Explore Gardens by the Bay

-History and culture

 Discover Singapore’s history and culture

-The Asian Civilisations Museum, home to region’s most comprehensive collection of artefacts from across Asia, is also well worth a visit.
-If you have time, be sure to take a few hours to admire the beauty of Singaporean art during a visit to the National Gallery Singapore, where you’ll find the largest collection of modern art in Southeast Asia, as well as a strong contingency of locally produced works showcased in permanent and special exhibitions.
+The Asian Civilisations Museum is home to the region’s most comprehensive collection of artefacts from across Asia and is also well worth a visit.
+If you have time, be sure to take a few hours to admire the beauty of Singaporean art during a visit to the National Gallery of Singapore.
+In this gallery you’ll find the largest collection of modern art in Southeast Asia, as well as a strong contingency of locally produced works showcased in permanent and special temporary exhibitions.